NICMx/Jool/en/usr-flags-global.md

 When you change this value, the lifetimes of all already existing UDP sessions are updated.

-### `--tcp-est-timeout`
+### `tcp-est-timeout`

 - Type: Integer (seconds)
 - Default: 2 hours
 - Modes: Stateful NAT64 only
 - Source: [RFC 6146, section 3.5.2.2](http://tools.ietf.org/html/rfc6146#section-3.5.2.2)

 When an established TCP connection has remained inactive for this long, its existence will be questioned.
-Jool will send a probe packet to one of the endpoints and kill the session if a response is not received before the `--tcp-trans-timeout` timeout.
+Jool will send a probe packet to one of the endpoints and kill the session if a response is not received before the `tcp-trans-timeout` timeout.

 When you change this value, the lifetimes of all already existing established TCP sessions are updated.

-### `--tcp-trans-timeout`
+### `tcp-trans-timeout`

 - Type: Integer (seconds)
 - Default: 4 minutes
 - Modes: Stateful NAT64 only
 - Source: [RFC 6146, derivatives of section 3.5.2](http://tools.ietf.org/html/rfc6146#section-3.5.2)

 When an unhealthy TCP session has been lying around inactive for this long, its entry will be removed from the database automatically.
-An "unhealthy" session is one in which the TCP handshake has not yet been completed, it is being (or has been) terminated by the endpoints, or is technically established but has remained inactive for `--tcp-est-timeout` time.
+An "unhealthy" session is one in which the TCP handshake has not yet been completed, it is being (or has been) terminated by the endpoints, or is technically established but has remained inactive for `tcp-est-timeout` time.

 When you change this value, the lifetimes of all already existing transitory TCP sessions are updated.

-### `--icmp-timeout`
+### `icmp-timeout`

 - Type: Integer (seconds)
 - Default: 1 minute